Get new deals I come across here 🎁

 • Session randomly crashes without warning

-Yet I heard the exact same experience from 9 other Oura users.
+Yet I heard the exact same experience from nine other Oura users.
 Some brand new to the company, and others that’ve supported them since 2015.
 All with the same story.
 After that firmware update, they can no longer connect to their ring.
 Making it a paperweight.

 Poor Customer Service